nomadovoip/hapi-typescript-boilerplate/README.md

-(Important, this repository is not completed yet.
-We are migrating our closed source kit here)

 # Hapi.js and typescript scaffolding
 We @ [nomado](https://www.nomado.eu) love [hapi.js](https://www.hapi.dev).
 If you haven't used this beautiful, scalable and carefully crafted framework for real world application, you should check it out!